tanuja-muthyala/flyingduck-task/README.md

 ## Run Petclinic locally

-Spring Petclinic is a [Spring Boot](https://spring.io/guides/gs/spring-boot) application built using [Maven](https://spring.io/guides/gs/maven/) or [Gradle](https://spring.io/guides/gs/gradle/).
-Java 17 or later is required for the build, and the application can run with Java 17 or newer.
+ld, and the application can run with Java 17 or newer.

 You first need to clone the project locally: